When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Table of Contents

-In order to capitalize on the popularity of its content, and to take advantage of the trend towards streaming, the NFL is jumping into the cord cutting fray with its own streaming service, called NFL Plus.
-In this NFL Plus viewing guide, I will walk pro football fans through the NFL Plus programming lineup, how much it costs, and answer questions that are sure to arise as NFL diehards decide whether this is an app they want to add to their phones and tablets.
+In order to capitalize on the popularity of its content, and to take advantage of the trend towards streaming, the NFL is jumping into the cord cutting fray with its own streaming service.
+In this viewing guide, I will walk pro football fans through the NFL Plus programming lineup, how much it costs, and answer questions that are sure to arise as pro football diehards decide whether this is an app they want to add to their phones and tablets.

-• Stream all the big national games, including Monday Night Football, Sunday Night Football, Thursday Night Football, Playoffs, and the Super Bowl
+- Stream all the big national games, including Monday Night Football, Sunday Night Football, Thursday Night Football, NFL Playoffs, and the Super Bowl

-• NFL charging for some content that used to be free
+- NFL charging for content that used to be free

 Why you can’t watch NFL+ on your TV